AnakinXiu/RaceResultConverter/README.md

 # Introduction
+This is a small tool to convert racing results between different RC timing systems.

 The purpose that I create this tool originally is to use the race result board video generate tool `TimeLap` which Mr. Zon created.

 The `TimeLap` only support the data from `ICTagLapCounter` which also created by Mr. Zon, but normally I use ZRound as the race timing system.